 Dr. Kevin Whalen - Director of Jazz Studies; Director, Schwob Jazz Orchestra

-Kevin Whalen is Director of Jazz Studies and Assistant Professor of Music in the Schwob School of Music at Columbus State University.
+Kevin Whalen is Director of Jazz Studies and Associate Professor of Music in the Schwob School of Music at Columbus State University.
 Dr. Whalen directs the Schwob Jazz Orchestra and the Schwob Jazz Quintet, and he oversees the curriculum of the CSU Jazz Studies Program, teaching courses in jazz improvisation and theory, jazz history, jazz arranging, and jazz pedagogy.

 An active educator, Dr. Whalen has presented research and master classes at international conferences, including the Jazz Education Network Annual Conference, the Annual Conference of the International Trumpet Guild, the International Conference on the Blues, the International Music by Women Festival, and the Conference on the Harlem Renaissance, and at universities throughout the country, including the Eastman School of Music, Ithaca College, the University of North Texas, Gonzaga University, the University of Wyoming, Colorado State University, the University of Northern Colorado, and Virginia Tech.
 His students have won positions in the Disney All-American Band, the UNT One O'Clock Lab Band, the Glenn Miller Orchestra, the Eastman Jazz Ensemble, the National Trumpet Competition, and the Carmine Caruso International Jazz Trumpet Solo Competition.